American War Mothers

-The American War Mothers was founded in 1917 and given a Congressional charter on February 24, 1925.
+The American War Mothers was founded by Alice M. French on 29 September 1917 and given a Congressional charter on February 24, 1925.
 It is a perpetual patriotic, 501(c) 4 non-profit, non-political, non-sectarian, non-partisan organization whose members are mothers of children who have served or are serving in the Armed Services during a time of conflict.
+American War Mothers put together hospital care packages for veterans and they have a national campaign that honors Americans who lost their lives in WWI by planting Memory Trees.
+The American War Mothers flag was first flown over the U.S. Capitol, below the American flag, on 11 November 1926.
+The original woolen flag was replaced in 1970 with its present flag, which is kept in the safe at the U.S. Capitol.